 This is what a person uses to communicate with a product and input information.
 A smartphone touchscreen is the interface between a user and an app or website.

-This is a web page a user is taken to or “lands on” after clicking a link in an email, ad, or other place on the internet.
+This is a UX design term for the web page a user is taken to or “lands on” after clicking a link in an email, ad, or other place on the internet.

 Low-fidelity prototypes are early versions of a design or product that feature the basic content and components.
 These prototypes are used early on to check and test functionality.